sojiqa/Testnew/readme.txt

-Hello I am learning Git
+Hello I am learning Git for the first time